aurazelco/plotZcurve/README.md

 1. Input genome or gene files, in FASTA format - they can be in one-line or multi-line, as long as one file is given for each genome/gene, since the program will not distinguish them within the file.

-2. R script (included in this repo) - this gives the flexibility to have the scripts in another folder, but it is required to be added

 ## Installation

 ### Versions of languages and packages